 3. Remove Excess Algae and Plants in the Waterfall

-Excess algae can raise the level of the water causing it leak over the edges.
-On the other hand, excess plants can obstruct the flow of the water diverting it away from the stream.
+Excess algae can raise the level of the water and cause it to leak over the edges.
+On the other hand, excess plants can obstruct the flow of the water and divert it away from the stream.